+But as when drying a duvet, drying a comforter and drying a weighted blanket, it’s possible to use a tumble dryer.
 Machine drying sheets usually produces softer results and the opportunity to add scented sheets.
 ‘Opt for a low heat setting, regardless of the fabric, and consider adding dryer balls.
 They will help dry your bedding more quickly and efficiently by creating air gaps to allow more air to circulate around your laundry.
 Dryer balls also agitate the fibers in your bed sheets, making them feel softer and cozier,’ adds Emily Attwood, founder, Scooms.

 How often to wash bed sheets?

 Experts recommend washing bed sheets at least once a fortnight, depending on personal circumstances and the season.
 ‘Some people spend more time in bed than they do in their clothing, in which case it makes sense to wash sheets more regularly,’ points out Nick Drewe, homes experts at WeThift.